qandix/ap-scout-pro/README.md

   Used to initiate Wi-Fi scans and read scan results.
 No data is transmitted externally.

+• Network State (ACCESS_NETWORK_STATE, CHANGE_NETWORK_STATE):
+  Used to read the current network connectivity state (e.g., whether the device is connected to Wi-Fi or mobile data).
+No personal data is collected or transmitted.
+CHANGE_NETWORK_STATE is declared for Network Tools socket operations but does not modify user network settings without explicit user action.

+• Physical Activity (ACTIVITY_RECOGNITION):
+  Required on Android 10+ to access the hardware Step Detector sensor.
+  Used only to count steps during Tracking to estimate distance to the target AP.
+Step counts are used in-memory only and are never stored or transmitted.

 • Floor Plan Images (Heat Map Survey):
   The Heat Map Survey feature allows you to import a floor plan image from your device using the Android system file picker (Storage Access